-The notion that watching TV in a dark room is bad for your eyes or, at least, causes eyestrain has been around for a long time.
+The notion that watching TV in a dark room is bad for your eyes has been around for a long time.
 The problem is said to result from the contrast in light between the brightly lit TV screen and its darkened surroundings.
-The "harm" in this case was thought to be eyestrain, not any long-lasting damage to the eyes.
+The good news is that decades of research have not turned up any evidence that your eyes are harmed by watching television in a dark room.
+You may experience some eyestrain or visual fatigue from viewing your favorite shows in the dark, but the effect is transitory and doesn’t cause any long-lasting damage to your eyes.

-To find out whether or not eyestrain results from watching television in a darkened room, researchers from the Lighting Research Center (LRC), part of Rensselaer Polytechnic Institute, asked some volunteers to watch an hour of an action movie on a flat-screen TV.
+In a 2006 study, researchers from the Lighting Research Center (LRC), part of Rensselaer Polytechnic Institute, asked some volunteers to watch an hour of an action movie on a flat-screen TV.
 Half of the volunteers viewed the movie in a room where the walls surrounding the television were illuminated.
 They then took a break and later watched another hour of movie footage without wall illumination.
 Another group of participants did the same thing, but in reverse order – first in the dark environment and then in the illuminated one.

 Before and after watching the movie footage, all of the participants were asked to respond to visual cues by pressing a button, an exercise that allowed the researchers to monitor the participants’ electrical brain activity and note any changes that occurred between the beginning and end of each session.
 And while the participants were watching the movie, the researchers monitored the rate at which they blinked their eyes.
 They also asked the participants to assess how the surrounding level of light affected them.